Arthurtay/GDS-SWE-Challenge/README.md

 #### `GET http://localhost:9090/restaurant/{name}`

-Endpoint to retrieve a specific or Similar restaurant location based on the shopname.
+Endpoint to retrieve a specific or similar restaurant location based on the shop name.

 ##### Request